 By accepting a bursary from Prostate Cancer UK you are also agreeing to be bound by the terms and conditions as outlined below.
 It is therefore important that you read and understand them prior to accepting the bursary.

 1.3 The Masters Degree in Prostate Cancer Care is a part-time course, over a maximum of six years.
-In addition, each component, intermediate award (i.e. the Post Graduate Certificate in Prostate Cancer Care and Post Graduate Diploma in Prostate Cancer Care) need to be completed within a maximum of 3 years.
-Prostate Cancer UK will not provide funding for applicants undertaking the full Masters Degree in Prostate Cancer Care for more than six years, and will not fund each intermediate award for more than 3 years each.
+In addition, each component, intermediate award (i.e. the Post Graduate Certificate in Prostate Cancer Care and Post Graduate Diploma in Prostate Cancer Care) need to be completed within a maximum of three years.
+Prostate Cancer UK will not provide funding for applicants undertaking the full Masters Degree in Prostate Cancer Care for more than six years, and will not fund each intermediate award for more than three years each.

 1.4 Prostate Cancer UK have a limited number of bursaries available for this scheme and they are intended to cover, or part-cover, the UK and EU tuition fees for the Masters Degree in Prostate Cancer Care only.
 Prostate Cancer UK will not provide funding for associated costs such as books, travel or other expenses at this time.